Pylons/pyramid/docs/narr/viewconfig.rst

 ``require_csrf``

-  CSRF checks only affect POST requests.
-Any other request methods will pass untouched.
+  CSRF checks will affect any request method that is not defined as a "safe" method by RFC2616.
+In pratice this means that GET, HEAD, OPTIONS, and TRACE methods will pass untouched and all others methods will require CSRF.
 This option is used in combination with the ``pyramid.require_default_csrf`` setting to control which request parameters are checked for CSRF tokens.

   This feature requires a configured :term:`session factory`.